Modern Slavery and Human Trafficking Lawyers

 Our expertise with modern slavery and human trafficking charges

-The criminal defence team at JD Spicer Zeb have many years of experience handling the most serious and complex charges, including in relation to the Modern Slavery Act 2015.
+The criminal defence team at JD Spicer Zeb have many years of experience handling the most serious and complex charges when it comes to offences under the Modern Slavery Act 2015.

-Our criminal defence solicitors will look at all relevant factors, making sure you can have the strongest possible defence.
+Our criminal defence solicitors will look at all relevant factors including the types of evidence being used, making sure you can have the strongest possible defence.
 Using our experience and skill, we will make sure any flaws in the prosecution’s case are identified and any additional evidence required for your defence is efficiently gathered and used effectively for your case.
 We have considerable expertise in gathering and analysing digital evidence.

-What to do if you are arrested for a modern slavery human trafficking offence
+What to do if you are arrested for a modern slavery or human trafficking offence

 If you are arrested in connection to a modern slavery offence, you need to remember your legal rights to help ensure you do not say or do anything to undermine your defence.
 Any mistakes made during a police interview can be very hard to recover from later.